-The image collection below presents the device's behavior when nominal voltage is injected into the device via secondary test equipment.
-The measurement mode is 3LN+U4 which means that the device is measuring line-to-neutral voltages.
-The VT scaling has been set to 20 000 : 100 V. The U4 channel measures the zero sequence voltage which has the same ratio (20 000 : 100 V).
+The image collection below presents the device's behavior when nominal voltage is injected into the device via secondary test equipment while the device is measuring line-to-neutral voltages (the mode is 3LN).
+The VT scaling has been set to 20 000: 100 V. The images also present a fraction of the available information from the device.